ritaamorais/skull-complete/README.md

 * `deep learning/`: contains the source code for implementing the volumetric denoising autoencoder in the deep learning framework PyTorch.

+# Reference
+If you use any of the provided code, please cite this paper:
+Morais, Ana, Jan Egger, and Victor Alves.
+"Automated Computer-aided Design of Cranial Implants Using a Deep Volumetric Convolutional Denoising Autoencoder."
+World Conference on Information Systems and Technologies.
+Springer, Cham, 2019.

 ---
 :warning: Note that this code was written for research purposes only.